 (I specifically love using these erasable gel ink pens, so I can erase errors as needed!)

 The goal is to get it out of your head and on to paper.

 This is where it gets fun.
 Time blocking your week will show you exactly what you have time for.
-I like to time block in 30 minute increments, and on occasion I will add in 15 minute blocks depending on my needs.
+I like to time block in 30-minute increments, and on occasion, I will add in 15-minute blocks depending on my needs.
 There are so many ways you can start your initial time block.
-I like to review my list that I made above, and start assigning tasks to a time block on a week chart I made on scratch paper.
+I like to review the list that I made above and start assigning tasks to a time block on a weekly chart I made on scratch paper.